 I am a Ph.D. student in Economics at the University of California, Santa Barbara (UCSB).
-I conduct policy-relevant economic research related to sustainable development, inequality, and labor economics.
+I conduct applied economic research related to environment, development, and labor economics.

 Ph.D. in Economics, (In Progress)